 Additionally, CMS has approved a one-year extension of uncompensated care payments to IHS or tribal health facilities operating under the Indian Self Determination and Education Assistance Act (ISDEAA) 638 authority.
-Beginning January 1, 2014, through December 31, 2014, the state shall only make supplemental payments to these facilities for uncompensated care costs resulting from primary care services on the prioritized list which are no longer funded that were restricted or eliminated from the Medicaid state plan effective January 1, 2010 for all populations enrolled in Medicaid (Oregon Health Plan).
+Beginning January 1, 2014, through December 31, 2014, the state shall only make supplemental payments to these facilities for uncompensated care costs resulting from primary care services on the prioritized list which are no longer funded effective January 1, 2010 for non-pregnant adults enrolled in Medicaid (Oregon Health Plan).